cnabio/cnab-spec/101-bundle-json.md

 - `upgrade`
 - `uninstall`

-Implementations _may_ support user-defined additional actions as well.
+Implementations MAY support user-defined additional actions as well.
 Such actions are exposed via the `bundle` definition file.
 An action definition contains an action _name_ followed by a description of that action:

 ```json
 "actions": {